mfirdaus354/project-hangman/README.md

   In order to run the application, please follow these steps:
   1. Make sure that the latest version of Python is used as the interpreter.
-  2. dDownload the zip file of the latest release.
+  2. Download the zip file of the latest release.
 The release box is on the right panel.
   3. Extract the zip file.
 Keep the location of the extracted zip folder at hand.
   4. Open Terminal, access the zip file from step 3 by running this following line ommit the brackets, followed by the name of the folder: